sfcgeorge/devops-against-humanity/README.md

 This repo is a fork, with the goals of modifying this expansion to:

-a) Use a format suitable for use in the bbcards generator.
+a.
+Use a format suitable for use in the bbcards generator.
-b) Have a number of cards that [this print company](http://www.printerstudio.com/personalized/custom-playing-cards-gifts.html) can print.
+b.
+Have a number of cards that [this print company](http://www.printerstudio.com/personalized/custom-playing-cards-gifts.html) can print.
-c) A better icon(s) that work on black and white cards.
+c.
+A better icon(s) that work on black and white cards.
-d) Cards that I think even non devopsy people can somewhat understand, hopefully.
+d.
+Cards that I think even non devopsy people can somewhat understand, hopefully.

 ### Card Ideas